Module Catalogue

 A series of subject-specific lectures will provide an introduction to the aims and objectives of the module nd a detailed outline of notable developments in archaeological theory over the last four decades.

 Alongside the lectures students will attend weekly seminars.
-Eight of these will act as workshops where students, lead by the seminar leader, analyse key texts in archaeological theory.
-This will assist in preparation of all forms of assessed work.
-The other three will include a forum for discussion of essay preparation, and a seminar where students give their group presentation.
+Nine of these will act as workshops where students, lead by the seminar leader, analyse key texts in archaeological theory.
+This will assist in preparation of the assessed work.
+The other two seminars will include a forum for discussing the aims, methods and mechanics of the module, and essay preparation.

 Assessment Methods